This website is self supporting Learn how:

 The first thing to do is to remove the broken glass panel This will need to be done from the outside as the steel/brass internal saddle bars can cause problems.

 1) Put on your eye protection then take your sharp knife and carefully cut a 45-degree angle in the lead on the top corners of the unit (you must do this at the top to prevent the risk of leaking).
 This will also need to be done from the outside as the saddle bars on the inside of the leaded light window usually get in the way.
 Make sure that you only cut to the edge of the existing glass panel which you should be able to locate with the tip of the knife blade.
-Make sure you cut all the way through the lead and as I have already said only cut enough to get to the edge of the existing glass panel which can also sometimes be located by a slight ridge in the lead as shown below.This requires patients and care.
+Make sure you cut all the way through the lead and as I have already said only cut enough to get to the edge of the existing glass panel which can also sometimes be located by a slight ridge in the lead as shown below.This requires patience and care.

 With that done take your sharp chisel/filling knife or even a Stanley knife blade and carefully lift the edge of the lead by sliding your chisel or knife blade between the glass and the lead making sure that you only lift enough to free the glass panel.
 Do this down each side also until you feel the panel is loose enough to be removed.